A practical guide to Zendesk mobile integration in 2026

 Zendesk mobile integration means embedding Zendesk's support features, like help articles, ticketing, and live chat, directly into your company's iOS or Android application.
 This allows your customers to get help without ever having to leave your app.

-The two main approaches are using Zendesk's native Software Development Kits (SDKs) to manually build features into your app's code, or leveraging a third-party AI platform that connects to Zendesk on the backend.
+The two main approaches are using Zendesk's native Software Development Kits (SDKs) to build features into your app's code, or leveraging a complementary AI platform that connects to Zendesk on the backend.

 Yes, a key advantage of intelligent AI platforms is their ability to connect to all your company's knowledge sources, including Confluence, Google Docs, Notion, and other databases.
 This ensures mobile users receive comprehensive and accurate answers.